niuware/niuware.github.io/quick-docs.md

     </tbody>
 </table>

 In the following example the field `search` will be trimmed, and then cast to an integer type.
 The `order` field will be added to the request if does not exist with a value of `ASC`.
-It also will be assigned de `ASC` value if it has a different value from `DESC`:
+It also will be assigned de `ASC` value if it has a different value from `DESC`.
+Finally the third field `orderBy` will have the default value `name` if its value is different from `id` or `name`, if it does not exist in the request, `orderBy` will be equal to `name` as well.

 {% highlight php %}
 [App/Requests/MyRequest.php]